webron9/CS771-Assignments/README.md

 #### XOR-PUF Response Predictor
 - Developed a novel to enhance the understanding of XOR-PUF (Physically Unclonable Function) systems.
 - Formed this problem as a linear regression challenge, utilizing mathematical derivations and machine learning techniques to predict individual PUF outputs within the XOR-PUF architecture.
-- Implemented linear rregression algorithm from scratch for better understanding of algorithm.
+- Implemented linear regression algorithm from scratch for a better understanding of the algorithm.

 ### Assignment 2
 #### The Code Corrector